-Synopsis executable-name uninstall
+Synopsis executable-name uninstall -ORBname name

 Description Uninstalls the specified Orbix service as a Windows service.
-See "Uninstalling
+You must specify an details.

-Orbix Windows Services" on page 399 for more details.
+ORB name.
+See "Uninstalling Orbix Windows Services" on page 413 for more

 Orbix Windows Service Accounts

 By default, Orbix installs services on Windows under a LocalSystem account that has no interaction with the desktop.
 You can change the domain/user/passwd with the Windows service control manager.